marcoguerri/marcoguerri.github.io/_posts/2014-08-23-heartbleed.markdown

 It turned out to be a bit more complicated than that.
 The heartbeat message is sent to the server but no response whatsoever is returned.
-The following picture shows that Wireshark decodes properly the SSL record, which means that the message can be considered as well-formatted.
+The following picture shows that Wireshark decodes properly the SSL record, which means the message can be considered as well-formatted.

 <p align="center">
 <a id="single_image" href="/img/hb_good_request_detail.png"><img  src="/img/hb_good_request_detail.png" alt=""/></a>
 </p>

-Even if the SSL handshake is not terminated, as shown by the traffic captured with Wireshark, the server should reply anyway with a heartbeat response message.
+Even if the SSL handshake is not terminated, as shown by the traffic dump, the server should reply anyway with a heartbeat response message.
 After several unsuccessful attempts, I decided to go more in depth by following step by step the execution on the server side.